wighawag/hardhat-deploy/README.md

 See a full example of typescript usage here : https://github.com/wighawag/buidler-deploy-ts-test

 ## Tasks

+### `buidler deploy`

 This plugin adds the _deploy_ task to Buidler.

 This task will execute the scripts in the `deploy` folder and save contract deployments.
+These deployments are supposed to be saved for example in a git repository.
+This way they can be accessed later.

+With the deployemnt saved, it allows you to deploy a contract only if changed were made.

+Deploy scripts (also called Deploy functions) can also perform aribtrary logic.

+For further details on how to use it and write deploy script, see [usage section](#usage) below

+#### Options

+`--export <filepath>`: export one file that contains all contracts (address, abi + extra data) for the network being invoked.
+The file contains the minimal information so to not bloat your frontend.

+`--export-all <filepath>`: export one filee that contains all contracts across all saved deployment, regardless of the network being invoked.

+`--tags <tags>`: only excute deploy script with the given tags and their dependencies (see more info below about deploy scripts)

+`--gasprice <gasprice>`: specify the gasprice to use by default for tx in deploy scripts

+`--write <boolean>`: default to true (except for buidlerevm network).
+If true, write deployments to disk (in deployments path, see config)

+#### Flags

+`--reset`: This flag reset the deployments from scratch.
+Previously deployed contract are not considered

+`--silent`: This flag remove buidler-deploy log output (see log function and log options +++)

+`--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder or the contract source folder.
+If any changes happen the contract are recompiled and the deploy script are re-run.
+Combined with a proxy deployment (see ++) this allow to have HCR (Hot Contract Replacement)

+### `buidler node`

+This plugin modify the _node_ task so that it also execute the deployment script before exposing the server http RPC interface

+It also add the same options as the _deploy_ task with the same functionality

+Note that the deployments are saved as if the network name is `localhost`.
+This is because `buidler node` is expected to be used as localhost: You can for example execute `buidler --network localhost console` after `node` is running.
+Doing `builder console` would not attach it to anything.
+It still take the configuration from `buidlerevm` in the buidler.config.js file.

 ## Environment extensions

-This plugin extends the Buidler Runtime Environment by adding two fields:
+This plugin extends the Buidler Runtime Environment by adding 3 fields:

+deployments: DeploymentsExtension;

-- `namedAccounts`: an object whose keys are names and values are addresses.
+- `getNamedAccounts: () => Promise<{ [name: string]: Address }>`: a function returning an object whose keys are names and values are addresses.
 It is parsed from the `namedAccounts` configuration (see [Configuration](#configuration)).

-.- `deployments`: contains functions to access past deployments or to save new ones, as well as helpers functions.
+- `deployments`: contains functions to access past deployments or to save new ones, as well as helpers functions.

+- `getChainId(): Promise<string>`: offer an easy way to fetch the current chainId

 ## Configuration